Winter in the garden at Mottisfont

 The winter garden glows with brilliantly coloured winter bark from dogwood and ornamental bramble, while berries, fruit and late- and early-flowering perennials also provide welcome bursts of colour.

 This one-acre garden took shape in 2010 near one of Mottisfont's oldest features, the font, which attracted settlement here more than 800 years ago.

 Sweet-scented daphnes and winter-flowering honeysuckles, wintersweet, witch hazel and viburnum all contribute to a subtle fragrance in the crisp cold air.
-Bright berries and fruit are provided by skimmia and euonymus, while bergenia and hellebores also provide colour during the shortest days of the year.
+Bright berries and fruit are provided by skimmia and euonymus, and there are splashes of colour from bergenia and hellebores.

 A ribbon of clipped buxus threads its way down a steep slope, while ‘streams’ of ground-hugging periwinkle, pachysandra and early spring bulbs echo the flow of the water from the adjacent font.